 Advances in medical science have increased longevity.
 The problem is if you don't die, you live.
 When you live, you age, and aging issues mean a high risk of needing long-term care services.

 This means an older spouse or adult daughter or daughter-in-law becomes a caregiver in addition to their own career and family responsibilities.
 Because of aging issues, we now see more men becoming caregivers as well.
 Millions of men are now the primary caregivers for their ill and aging loved ones.
 According to AARP, two out of five unpaid caregivers in the United States are men.

 People need long-term care due to illness, accidents of the impact of aging.
-Alzheimer’s and dementia are one of many reasons a person may need care and the pressure on family members is tremendous.
-For people without Long-Term Care Insurance the problem of caregiving either drains a family’s savings or falls to an older spouse or adult son or daughter to become a full or part-time caregiver.
+Alzheimer's and dementia are one of many reasons a person may need care, and the pressure on family members is tremendous.
+For people without Long-Term Care Insurance, the problem of caregiving either will drain a family's savings or falls to an older spouse or adult son or daughter to become a full or part-time caregiver.

 Keep a List of Medicines for Each Person You Care For

 The list should include over-the-counter medicines, dietary supplements, vitamins, and herbs.
 Keep this list with you at all times.
 Bring this list to doctor visits.
 Remember to ask any questions you may have.
 Read more here.

 Give the Right Amount of Medicine.

 Ask the healthcare provider how much medicine you should give and when you should give it.
 Use the measuring cup or device that comes with the medicine.
 Read more here.

 Make sure medicines are taken by the person it was meant for.
 Keep medicines out of reach of children, teens, and older adults who can harm themselves.
 Click here to learn more.